ygcfrensch/Gaia-HR/README.md

 # Gaia-HR
 Create HR diagrams from *Gaia* *G*, *G<sub>BP</sub>*, and *G<sub>RP</sub>* magnitudes.

-The code allows you to overplot your favorite targets to check whether they lie on the Main Sequence.
+The code allows you to overplot your favorite targets to check whether they lie on the main sequence.

 ## Installation & Requirements
 The following instructions will git clone the repository: